xp44mm/UnquotedJson/UnquotedJson/readme.md

 # UnquotedJson

-UnquotedJson is a JSON parser that parse the standard JSON format.
-UnquotedJson also relax the rules a little and allows unquoted strings which are keys and/or in values.

-- The quote signs of string may be omitted if shorten does not cause parsing ambiguity or errors.

-- The string must be quoted if a string is unquoted will causes parsing ambiguity or errors.

-- comment

-- tailing comma
+UnquotedJson is a JSON5 parser.

+### Objects
+- Object keys may be an ECMAScript 5.1.
+- Objects may have a single trailing comma.

+### Arrays
+- Arrays may have a single trailing comma.

+### Comments
+- Single and multi-line comments are allowed.

+### White Space
+- Additional white space characters are allowed.

 ## Format Convert